 Alternatively it is worth having a good long think about who else has, or might have, a key to your house; a family member, an ex-house/flat mate, a neighbour etc...
 This may sound like we're stating the obvious but often a degree of panic can set in when you find yourself locked out and the obvious solutions can get overlooked; we have attended many an emergency call-out in both Bristol and Bath where a family member / friend / house-mate has turned up with a spare key just as our locksmith is leaving!

 Finally it may be worth having a think about the possibility of DIY entry prior to calling the locksmith.
 We have all seen the detective type movies where doors are opened using a credit card.
-Fortunately from a security point of view, but unfortunately if you are locked out, it is not nearly as easy to do this as the movies would make it appear – it even generally takes trained locksmiths such as ourselves, with years of experience, considerably longer than what is depicted in the films.
-However if your door is old and quite loose against the frame, i.e. if there is a lot of play in the door against the frame when it’s shut, then it might just be worth giving it a go prior to calling the locksmith.
+Fortunately from a security point of view, but unfortunately if you are locked out, it is not nearly as easy to do this as the movies would make it appear - it even generally takes trained locksmiths such as ourselves, with years of experience, considerably longer than what is depicted in the films.
+However if your door is old and quite loose against the frame, i.e. if there is a lot of play in the door against the frame when it's shut, then it might just be worth giving it a go prior to calling the locksmith.
 However do bear in mind that this technique, even in theory, will only work on non-deadlocking night latch type locks (see our lock types page for more info).
-The picture in-set shows a Bristol & Bath Locksmiths technician conducting what is known in the locksmith trade as a ‘slip’ or ‘yale slip’.
+Where this technique is an option, Bristol & Bath Locksmiths technicians conduct what is known in the locksmith trade as a 'slip' or 'yale slip'.
 We use special cards that are specifically designed and manufactured to be thin and flexible enough to fit in between the door and frame, yet strong enough to be able to push the latch open and thereby open the door.

 Other aspects to dealing with a situation requiring an emergency locksmith in Bath or Bristol